-Much of what you may ski was a popular trail are for mountain bike riders (known as Buckwallow, now closed) and is a golf course in the summer.
+Much of what you may ski was once a popular MTB area (known as Buckwallow, now closed) and is a golf course in the summer.
 The groomed tracks run on the main wide double-track paths.

-Most everything is pretty flat, with a few rolling inclines and easy to ski.
-There are no monster hills though the Burnt Pine and Mohawk trails on the back end are rated Intermediate.
+Most everything is pretty flat, with a few rolling inclines and is easy to ski.
+There are no monster hills though the Burnt Pine and Mohawk trails on the back end are rated Intermediate with a few climbs.

 There is a lovely open shelter on the far side before heading back to rest and eat a snack.
 Handy as the day we were there, it was snowing heavily.

-If you head back on the Tamarack trail, it is an open flat ski over boggy ground so watch for open water if you bushwack.
+If you head back on the Tamarack trail, it is an open flat ski over marshy ground so watch for open water if you bushwhack in mild temps.

 As with all Nordic resorts what trails are open and groomed depends on the snowbase and weather.
 The Tamarack is one of those trails that may not be open in the spring.

-Snowshoeing can be done but you have to share the ski trail, which is not wide enough for both at many places.
-A separate snowshoe trail should be cut and marked using the old MTB trails.
+Snowshoeing can be done but you have to share the ski trail, which is not truly wide enough for both sports we found in many places.
+A separate snowshoe trail should be marked using the old MTB trails.

 There are ski and snowshoe rentals at the office, plus a few snacks to buy.

 A great spot for beginners, but if you are a seasoned skier these loops may seem too short and tame for you.
-Not much of a workout and few long descents to fly down, unfortunately.
+Not much of a workout and not many long descents to fly down, unfortunately.

-A convenient and friendly location to visit when in cottage country.
-After your ski, Gravenhurst has all the eateries and logging you could wish for.
+When in cottage country, a convenient and friendly location to visit right off hwy 11.
+After your ski, Gravenhurst has all the eateries and logging you could wish for when you come.